swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// array.
   ///
   /// - Note: To improve performance, this method does not validate that the
-  ///    given index is valid before offseting it.
+  ///    given index is valid before offsetting it.
 Index validation is
   ///    deferred until the resulting index is used to access an element.
   ///    This optimization may be removed in future versions; do not rely on it.
   ///